Gremagol/EneCMDList/Commands List.md

 `.hangmanlist` | Shows a list of hangman term types.  | `.hangmanlist` `.hangman` | Starts a game of hangman in the channel.
 Use `.hangmanlist` to see a list of available term types.
 Defaults to 'all'.  | `.hangman` or `.hangman movies`
-`.hangmanstop` | Stops the active hangman game on this channel if it exists.  | `.hangmanstop` `.pick` | Picks the currency planted in this channel.
+`.hangmanstop` | Stops the active hangman game on this channel if it exists.  | `.hangmanstop` `.nunchi` | Creates or joins an existing nunchi game.
+Users have to count up by 1 from the starting number shown by the bot.
+If someone makes a mistake (types an incorrent number, or repeats the same number) they are out of the game and a new round starts without them.
+Minimum 3 users required.  | `.nunchi`
+`.pick` | Picks the currency planted in this channel.
 60 seconds cooldown.  | `.pick` `.plant` | Spend an amount of currency to plant it in this channel.
 Default is 1.
 (If bot is restarted or crashes, the currency will be lost)  | `.plant` or `.plant 5`
 `.gencurrency` `.gc` | Toggles currency generation on this channel.
 Every posted message will have chance to spawn currency.
 Chance is specified by the Bot Owner. (default is 2%) **Requires ManageMessages server permission.** | `.gc`